iliasbhal/honeypipe/README.md

 - **🚀 Zero Config Magic** - Just like bees know how to make honey, HoneyPipe knows how to make connections
 - **🎯 Straight to the Point** - No more drowning in boilerplate.
 We handle the sticky stuff
 - **🔧 Type-Safe** - TypeScript support out of the box
-- **📦 Channel-Based** - Organize your connections like a well-structured hive
+- **📦 Room-Based** - Organize your connections like a well-structured hive
+- **🌐 P2P Messaging** - Direct peer-to-peer communication with automatic connection management

 ## 📦 Installation